-HB2102 is the new deductible law that went into effect September 1st, 2019, only 3 months after it was signed by the governor.
-It is not a completely new law, but rather a clarification and more carefully-worded version of the deductibles law that has been around for years.
+HB2102 is the deductibles law that went into effect on September 1, 2019 — just three months after it was signed by Texas’s governor.
+It wasn’t a completely new law, but rather a clarification and more carefully worded version of the deductibles law that had been around for years prior.

 Sec.
 27.02.
 GOODS OR SERVICES PAID FOR BY INSURANCE PROCEEDS: PAYMENT OF DEDUCTIBLE REQUIRED [CERTAIN INSURANCE CLAIMS FOR EXCESSIVE CHARGES].